Once you are over 16, you must now stay in education or training at least until the end of the school year in which you turn 18.

 - Full time education in a School, College or Alternative Provision

 - Work based learning, such as an apprenticeship or training

 - Part time Training, as well as working or volunteering for more than 20 hours per week

 Choosing the right education or work based route is important to every young person.
 When a young person has a special educational need and/or disability (SEND) the choice is just as important.
 This is why, what you will do after you are 14, 15 or 16 must be an essential part of reviewing your Education Health and Care Plan in Year 9 and every year after.

 You can get help with making choices about your education and training from:

 - Staff at School Your teachers should talk with you about your aspirations and goals, especially when you are thinking about what to do after leaving school.
 What would you like to do at college?
 Which college or other courses will help you achieve your goals?

-- Guidance support services like VoiceAbility they offer advocacy which that ensures people who might otherwise be unable to can speak out, know their rights and have control over their life decisions. (currently for over 16’s).
+- Guidance, support and advocacy services, help support people who might otherwise be unable to speak out, know their rights and have control over their life decisions.
+For more information on Advocacy click here

 - WIASS (Wandsworth Information Advice and Support Service).
 Confidential, impartial, free advice for young people up to 25.

 - This website, where we have gathered together lots of options for you to consider - Employment